subquery/documentation/docs/subquery_network/indexers.md

 ## Attracting Delegators

 Indexers can increase their earning potential by attracting Delegators.
 Delegators are SQT token holders who can delegate their tokens to Indexers for additional rewards.
-Indexers use these additional tokens to increase the amount they stake on projects of their choice.
+Indexers use these additional tokens to increase the amount they allocate to projects of their choice.
 This allows Indexers to increase their earnings.

 Indexers set an Indexer’s Commission Rate (ICR) which is the percentage Indexers earn.
 The remaining is then shared amongst the Delegators.
 Therefore, Indexers need to decide on the proportion of profits an Indexer wishes to retain versus the amount to share with their Delegators.
 A lower ICR will be more attractive for Delegators.

 For example, Indexer A has set an ICR of 80% and has received SQT from 8 Delegators.
-This means that the 8 Delegators will be rewarded a share of the remaining 20% of what the Indexer has earned.
-The share will be split proportionally between all 8 Delegators.
+This means that the 8 Delegators plus the Indexer itself, will be rewarded a share of the remaining 20% of what the Indexer has earned.
+The share will be split proportionally between them.
 Note that Delegators must have delegated their tokens for the entire Era to be eligible for these rewards.
 For more information on Delegators rewards, see xxxx

 ## Becoming an Indexer

-To become an Indexer on the SubQuery Network, the Indexer must possess the necessary hardware, run the required SubQuery services, and choose what SubQuery Projects he wants to provide a query service.
+To become an Indexer on the SubQuery Network, the Indexer must possess the necessary hardware, run the required SubQuery services, have a publicly accessible network via a static IP or a domain name, and register as an Indexer.

 ### Indexer skillset